Ralph Crepyn: Town clerk service

 Crepyn served as Town Clerk of London from 1274 to November 1284, and again from 1286 to at least 1306.
 His two-year absence from 1284 to 1286 was due to a royal inquest, after which he was restored to office.
 During this time period, the term "clericus" or "common clerk" was used for the Town Clerk of London.

 Attack and aftermath

 In November 1284, he suffered a serious injury when attacked in the street by Laurence Duket.
 This event excited local society because Ralph Crepyn was defending the honor of his mistress Alice Atte-Bowe.
 His attacker then fled to St Mary-le-Bow to seek sanctuary.
 Within days, Laurence Duket was found hanging from the mullion of one of the church's windows in what was believed to be a suicide.
 In an official inquest, the Sheriff and others declared the incident closed.
 However, a young boy who was closeted within the church claims to have seen what really happened.

-John de Bauquell was the listed as the clerk of the city on 21 November 1284 through most of 1285.
+John de Bauquell was listed as the clerk of the city on 21 November 1284 through most of 1285.